 A mechanism should always be in place to align the evaluation scores made by different managers across the organisation and to balance the usage of different evaluation scales (like some managers who evaluate harshly while others who evaluate nicely)

-For example, all evaluations might be reviewed by a group of managers and each manager's evaluation could challenged for the sake of transparency.
+For example, all evaluations might be reviewed by a group of managers and each manager's evaluation might be challenged for the sake of transparency and then rescaled.

 Rewards should always be well aligned to the evaluations employees are receiving, and should be sufficiently differentiated from one another, even (or especially) when your business' overall budget is constrained.